Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 !!! note

-    * CIDR block size can be between /16 and /28
+    * CIDR block size can be **between /16 and /28**
     * The CIDR block must not overlap with any existing CIDR block that's associated with the VPC
-    * You cannot increase or decrease the size of an existing CIDR block
+    * You cannot increase or decrease the size of an existing CIDR block, but you can add a secondary CIDR block to an existing VPC

 ### Subnet(IPv4)